ASteinheiser/ts-online-game-template/README.md

 **NOTE:** Before hosting the `game-api`, you won't have a valid `VITE_API_URL` or `VITE_WEBSOCKET_URL`.
 So for now, just use the development values: `http://localhost:4204` and `ws://localhost:4204` respectively.

+**NOTE:** You will also need to set the `GH_TOKEN` environment secret.
+This is used to authenticate with the GitHub API and update the release with the desktop app files as they are built.
+[Generate a personal access token](https://github.com/settings/personal-access-tokens) and make sure to give it permissions to `read and write` on `Contents`.

 That's it!
 The desktop app files will now be built and hosted in a GitHub Release.
 Simply create a release with a new tag and the GitHub Action will update the Release with the desktop app files once the builds complete.

 ### Auth Setup